Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 summer, I encourage you to please explore the various programs I mentioned in my previous email so that you are able to participate in all course activities.

-Here is a summary of the technologies that we will use during the semester:
+Here is a summary of the technologies that we will use during the semester.
+Please make sure that, during the first week of the semester, you have taken the required steps to install these programs on your laptop.
+If you are not able to install these programs on your laptop, then I will be available through Google Meet during office hours, virtual classroom sessions, and the laboratory and practical sessions to ensure that your system is correctly up and running!

 - You will use Docker Desktop to run programs that the course instructor provides to you through a Docker container.
 To learn more about Docker, you